 How do free apps make money without ads?
 This article hopefully gives you plenty of options to choose from.
 Make your choice based on your startup field, marketing strategy, and target audience.
 There are no universal solutions, but here are our recommendations:

 - If you are confident that people are willing to give money for your product right away, implement a paid subscription.

-- If you are not sure exactly what functionality your audience needs, work on an in-app digital purchasing model.
+- If you are not sure exactly what functionality your target audience needs, work on an in-app purchases model.
 Test it and collect feedback to see what services can be free and what can be paid for.

 - If you planned app development for a socially important project, look for sponsors or crowdfunding;